 Many stay at home moms supplement their income by working at home.
 The good news is you won’t have to make up 100 percent of your former income by working at home.

-As shown above, you are actually savings quite a bit of money by being a stay at home mom.
+As shown above, you actually save quite a bit of money by being a stay at home mom.
 There is relatively little left over that you would need to earn to make up the difference.

 You may be able to get contract work within your industry, or you may choose to try something completely new.